kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/3-event-system/index.md

 ### Aborting a task

-When the pipe handler function returns a rejected promise, Kuzzle abort the current task.
+When the pipe handler function returns a rejected promise or throws an error, Kuzzle aborts the current task.

-If the error is one of the [available default errors](/core/2/some-link) then the response returned to the client will contain the error as is, otherwise the error will be wrapped in a [PluginInternalError](/core/2/some-link).
+If the error is one of the [available default errors](/core/2/some-link) then the response returned to the client will contain the error as is, otherwise the error will be wrapped in a [PluginImplementationError](/core/2/some-link) error.

 **Example:** _Limit reading access to documents to their creator_
 ```js